tayoso2/best-ml-practices/README.md

 ## Model Creation

-There are 7 major steps to building a machine learning model in a .
-Importantly, most of these steps are low-level but a very integral part of the coding process.
+There are 7 major steps to building a machine learning model.
+Some of these steps are low-level but a very integral part of the coding process.

 1. Data Collection
 2. Data Preparation
-   - This includes feature engineering, feature selection e.g. using `SelectKBest()` and data exploration.
+   - This includes data exploration, feature engineering, feature selection e.g. using `SelectKBest()`.
 3. Choose a model

    - Decide on the algorithms to use to create the model and the error metric as well.